 Aus dem Gerichtssaal solle auch in Zukunft keine Showbühne werden, sagte Maas.
 Die Rechte der Verfahrensbeteiligten müssten gewahrt bleiben.
 "Aber was von den obersten Gerichten an Recht gesprochen wird, das wirkt sich auf das Zusammenleben unserer Gesellschaft aus."

 Interestingly it is the proceedings of the highest courts in both England and the United States where television cameras are still forbidden out of fear that televising these proceedings will in fact create a "Showbühne" atmosphere.
-The response to Maas' idea from judges on Germany's highest courts was swift and not very welcoming
+The response to Maas' idea from judges on Germany's highest courts was swift and not very welcoming.

 The latest installment of Harvard Law Professor Noah Feldman's Bloomberg News legal column entitled "A Nasty Split in U.S. Courts Over Human Rights" contains a few topics that might (should!) be of interest to students of American law.
 Feldman writes about a recent split in the circuits over the enforcement of human rights in U.S. Courts.
 The first thing that should jump out to students are the words "split in the circuits".
 Feldman then writes:

 A company whose violation of human rights abroad strongly affects the U.S. can be sued in any federal court in the country -- except New York and Connecticut’s Second Circuit.
 A decision there Tuesday means it will remain stubbornly outside the pack.
+The U.S. Court of Appeals for the Second Circuit split 4-3 -- nastily -- in its refusal to get into conformity with the other circuits.

 Here one has to focus again on the words.
 By using the words "federal court" the reader should know that we are talking about cases filed in the federal court system.
 The possible confusion comes in when he mentions "New York and Connecticut's Second Circuit."
 Here we have to understand that he is not talking about state courts, but rather the federal court of appeals that has jurisdiction over federal cases that arise in the geographical region of New York and Connecticut.